openimis/openimis-fe-policyholder_js-/README.md

     **Policy Holders** (`menu.policyHolders` translation key)

 ## Available Contribution Points
-None
+* `policyHolder.TabPanel.label` ability to extend Policy Holder tab panel with a label
+* `policyHolder.TabPanel.panel` ability to extend Policy Holder tab panel with a panel displayed on click on an appropriate label

 ## Published Components
+* `policyHolder.ConfigBasedPicker`, generic picker, which can display options from JSON object
-* `policyHolder.LegalFormPicker`, picker for legal form (from JSON stored in the module configuration)
+* `policyHolder.LegalFormPicker`, picker for Legal Form (from JSON stored in the module configuration)
-* `policyHolder.ActivityCodePicker`, picker for activity code (from JSON stored in the module configuration)
+* `policyHolder.ActivityCodePicker`, picker for Activity Code (from JSON stored in the module configuration)
+* `policyHolder.PolicyHolderPicker`, picker for Policy Holder

 ## Dispatched Redux Actions
 * `POLICYHOLDER_POLICYHOLDERS_{REQ|RESP|ERR}`, fetching Policy Holders (as triggered by the searcher)
 * `POLICYHOLDER_POLICYHOLDER_{REQ|RESP|ERR}`, fetching Policy Holder
 * `POLICYHOLDER_POLICYHOLDERINSUREES_{REQ|RESP|ERR}`, fetching Policy Holder Insurees (as triggered by the searcher)
+* `POLICYHOLDER_POLICYHOLDERCONTRIBUTIONPLANBUNDLES_{REQ|RESP|ERR}`, fetching Policy Holder Contribution Plan Bundles (as triggered by the searcher)
 * `POLICYHOLDER_MUTATION_{REQ|ERR}`, sending a mutation
 * `POLICYHOLDER_CREATE_POLICYHOLDER_RESP`, receiving a result of create Policy Holder mutation
 * `POLICYHOLDER_UPDATE_POLICYHOLDER_RESP`, receiving a result of update Policy Holder mutation